 Vitamins have long been recognized as being essential to one’s health and vitality.

-The world-renowned Linus Pauling Institute at Oregon State University has done exhaustive research on the vital necessity of vitamins and minerals.
-They have made available scientifically prepared data on what each is and why the body needs it.
+The Linus Pauling Institute at Oregon State University has done exhaustive research on the necessity for vitamins and minerals.
+They have published scientifically prepared data on what each nutrient is and why the body needs it.

 Human bodies do not create all of the needed vitamins and minerals so they must be introduced into the body from an external source.